DBCDK/codename-nighthawk/README.md

 ```

 This function can now be mapped to an URL in two ways:
-1) implicit mapping, utilizing the paths-attribute of a module (see mountpoint config-option)
+* implicit mapping, utilizing the paths-attribute of a module (see mountpoint config-option)
-2) explicit mapping (see paths config-option)
+* explicit mapping (see paths config-option)

+arguments:
+* config: the config-part of a module-configuration is passed as first argument
+* query_params: contains query parameters.
+Multiple arguments with same name is unsupported (e.g. ?foo=1&foo=2).
+* **kwargs: placeholders from paths will appear here.

 ## configuration format